 Hazelwood Sanatorium

 Hazelwood Sanatorium is a former tuberculosis hospital in Louisville, Kentucky.
-Portions of the facility operate today as a residential facility for those with intellectual and developmental disabilities.
+Today, portions of the facility operate as a residential facility for people with intellectual and developmental disabilities.

 History